 OTHER NOTABLE ASSOCIATIONS/ACHIEVEMENTS

-Away from the sporting arena, Isa graduated with a 2.1 (Bsc) Hons in Biochemistry at UCL and recently completed an MPhil in Neuroscience.
+Away from the sporting arena, Isa graduated with a 2.1 (Bsc) Hons in Biochemistry at UCL and completed an MPhil in Neuroscience.
 With a keen desire to make a contribution to science as well as sport, Isa’s research specifically looked at the advancement on neurodegenerative diseases such as Alzheimer’s and dementia.

 Isa will also look to have an influence on cricket and the social cohesion in the U.K on a wider scale having been asked to join the South Asian Strategy Panel for the England and Wales Cricket Board and also as a Trustee of the Berkshire Cricket Foundation who will be enforcing the Spirit of 2012 campaign to engage with local communities.

 Isa joined the Professional Cricketers Association in May 2018, at an important time for both the women’s and men’s game and also sits on the Wisden Cricket Editorial Board.